 The cell phones were discovered to have numerous distress calls, even within only a few hours from the initial time that the girls left the home of the host family where they were staying.
 These early distress calls means that something happened relatively soon after Kris Kremers and Lisanne Froon left for their hike.

 Four days after disappearing, on April 5th, Froon’s phone battery died and the phone was not used again after 5:00.
-Kremers’s iPhone had no records of additional calls after the same time period, but the phone records show that her phone was intermittently turned on, likely to search for cellular reception.
+Kremers’s iPhone had no records of additional calls after the same time period, but the phone records show that her phone was intermittently turned on, likely to search for cellular reception and check the time.

 Something interesting found in Kremers iPhone